symlex/symlex/README.md

 [![Latest Stable Version](https://poser.pugx.org/lastzero/symlex/v/stable.svg)](https://packagist.org/packages/lastzero/symlex)
 [![License](https://poser.pugx.org/lastzero/symlex/license.svg)](https://packagist.org/packages/lastzero/symlex)

-This ready-to-use framework is built on top of **Silex 2** and uses the well known Symfony DI container instead of Pimple.
+This ready-to-use framework is built on top of **Silex 2** and uses the well known **Symfony DI container** instead of Pimple.
 It has proven to be well suited for implementing high-performance microservices, CLI and single-page applications.

-Twitter Bootstrap, RequireJS and AngularJS are used for the example frontend code (static home page, login form and user management).
+Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and user management).
 You can use Symlex with any JavaScript library and REST client or to output static HTML.
 A working example for command line applications is included as well.